Skip to content

 The connective-tissue claims athletes care about most follow the same pattern: real published work, entirely preclinical.

-For **tendon and ligament**, a rat study found thymosin β4 enhanced the healing of a medial collateral ligament injury8 — the kind of result that gets quoted as proof TB-500 "fixes" ligaments, while the "in rats" part quietly drops off.
-For **muscle**, beyond the myoblast-chemoattractant work above4, a study in dystrophic mice evaluated chronic thymosin β4 administration on skeletal and cardiac muscle function9 — again, a rodent model, not a trained human.
-For **skin and soft tissue**, the dermal-healing literature is the most developed: preclinical animal models consistently show Tβ4 accelerates the rate of dermal wound healing10.
+For tendon and ligament, a rat study found thymosin β4 enhanced the healing of a medial collateral ligament injury8 — the kind of result that gets quoted as proof TB-500 "fixes" ligaments, while the "in rats" part quietly drops off; we set this against the other repair peptides in our review of peptides for injury and tendon repair.
+For muscle, beyond the myoblast-chemoattractant work above4, a study in dystrophic mice evaluated chronic thymosin β4 administration on skeletal and cardiac muscle function9 — again, a rodent model, not a trained human.
+For skin and soft tissue, the dermal-healing literature is the most developed: preclinical animal models consistently show Tβ4 accelerates the rate of dermal wound healing10.

 Each of these is a real finding.
 And each is, again, an animal or laboratory model.
 The breadth — heart, muscle, tendon, ligament, skin, eye, brain — is sometimes sold as a strength ("it heals everything").
 Read soberly it is closer to a caution: an effect claimed across this many unrelated tissues, demonstrated almost entirely in rodents and cell cultures, is exactly the kind of result that needs independent human confirmation before anyone banks on it.
-Our companion review of BPC-157 for healing and recovery walks through the identical "impressive in rats, unproven in people" pattern for the other half of the popular recovery stack.
+Our companion review of BPC-157 for healing and recovery walks through the identical "impressive in rats, unproven in people" pattern for the other half of the popular recovery stack — and our BPC-157 + TB-500 stack review examines the combination itself, where no human trial tests the two peptides run together.

 What Human Evidence Exists — and What It Doesn't